The following picture shows how the workbench looks after importing the project.

 The default settings for Numerics are optimized based on the analysis type.
 Therefore, they work well for most of the simulations and require no changes.
 However, if you are a simulation expert, you have full control over the settings and may change them as you like.

 Access the Simulation control.
-Here we can define the number of iterations for the simulations as well as the write interval for specifying how many intermediate results to safe.
+Here we can define the number of iterations for the simulations as well as the write interval for specifying how many intermediate results to save.

 Figure 22: Adjusting the number of iterations and writing controls for the simulation.

-In Simulation control, change End time and Write interval to ‘600’.
+In Simulation control, change the End Time and the Write interval to ‘600’.
+Furthermore, please adjust the Maximum runtime to 30000 seconds.

 Note